Cape May Gun and Weapons Crimes Lawyer

 With more than 45 years of combined experience, the aggressive and strategic criminal defense attorneys of the Law Offices of John J. Zarych can fight to defend your rights.
 Our legal team will take pro-active steps to address the allegations you face and will fight to protect your name, freedom, and reputation.

-What Are Common New Jersey Weapons Charges?
+What Are Common Weapons Charges in Cape May?

 In light of New Jersey’s high population density and proximity to major urban centers, legislators in New Jersey regularly take a tough stance against firearms and other weapons.
 While the state legislators draft and pass gun control laws with good intentions, the laws can have uneven and, quite frankly, unfair impacts in the real world.
 The Law Offices of John J. Zarych are dedicated to protecting well-meaning individuals from the misapplication of laws including N.J.S.A.
 2C:39-5 regarding the unlawful possession of a weapon.